The flowers kept you going.

 You could tell by his tone he was quoting something, but wherever it was from was lost on you.

-Until this point, the disasters you witnessed felt like an adrenaline-induced fever dream, mostly because you’d experienced them alone—but being seen, being acknowledged by someone else gave it all a gravity it didn’t have before.
+Until this point, the disasters you witnessed felt like an adrenaline-induced fever dream, mostly because you’d experienced them alone, but being acknowledged by someone else gave it all a gravity it didn’t have before.
 As your state of constant terror and survival began to fray at the edges, the full weight of your catastrophe settled somewhere between your shoulder blades, and you felt as if you’d aged the entire week’s events at once.

 “Are you alone?” you asked, finally.
 “Doing the whole demon-killing thing?”

 He shook his head.
-“Not exactly.
-With regards to the city, my allies and I have chosen to divide and conquer.”
+“My allies and I have chosen to divide and conquer.”

 ‘Allies,’ he called them.
-Fellow hunters.
+Fellow demon hunters.
 You wondered what they were like.
 Did they all dress and speak like he did?
-They probably had matching tattoos.
-And motorcycles.

 “And what of you?” he asked.
 “Do you know anyone who may have escaped the city?
 Friends?
 A loved one, perhaps?”